Rosa di Marco: Casting

 The Italian di Marco family were introduced early in 1998 by Series Producer Jane Harris.
-The di Marcos were a family of eight, consisting of grandparents Bruno and Luisa (Leon Lissek and Stella Tanner), their daughter-in-law Rosa, her children Beppe, Gianni, Teresa and Nicky, and Beppe's young son Joe (Jake Kyprianou).
+The di Marcos were a family of eight, consisting of grandparents Bruno and Luisa di Marco (Leon Lissek and Stella Tanner), their daughter-in-law Rosa, her children Beppe, Gianni, Teresa and Nicky, and Beppe's young son Joe (Jake Kyprianou).
 They were heralded as the "family that would rival the Mitchells", one of the most successful and long-running families to have been featured in EastEnders.